 Why Do Hard Inquiries Hurt Your Credit Score?

 Your credit score is based on the information in your credit report, including credit inquiries and the age of your credit account.
 For FICO scores, new credit inquiry information contributes to 10% of your credit score.
-A small percentage, perhaps, but it can impact your score.
+Though it's a small percentage, perhaps, it can impact your score.